 The type of wood isn't essential for the Jewish/orthodox casket.
 A plain pine box is typical in some regions, whereas a poplar or redwood casket is more prevalent in others.
 The wood may be used in natural form, or it can be polished.
 It’s possible to decorate the casket, but not much.

 How to choose a casket for the Jewish/orthodox funeral?

 Choosing a casket is never easy, especially if the death was sudden.
 Many funeral homes feature a "casket room," with the display area, including a great diversity of models where prices range from $1000 to $10,000.
 Nowadays, you can buy caskets online at much more affordable price.
 It all depends on how much you want to spend on the funeral container.
 You can easily check how much do caskets cost from your home or mobile device any time.
 Online caskets companies like Trusted Caskets offers the budged friendly casket options.

 Rabbinic authorities strongly believe that only simple and modest caskets should be used, reflecting the importance of democracy in death.
 Also, a simple casket means lower expenses for the funerals.
 As we’ve mentioned, the casket prices cover a vast range, but you can find beautiful and straightforward wooden caskets for about a thousand of dollars, especially when buying them online.
 According to the rabbinic authorities, it’s wiser to donate money to the charity rather than spend thousands on extravagant caskets.

-One of the examples of Orthodox Jewish Casket is the "Daniel" Casket, you can see this traditional Jewish Casket on the picture below:
+One of the examples of traditional Orthodox Jewish Casket is the "Daniel" Casket, this Jewish Casket on the picture below: